Engineering

 Downsides: Learning curve, overkill for simple relationships, limited ecosystem

-High-frequency trading platform: PostgreSQL's write throughput hits limits around 50K writes/second.
+High-frequency trading platform: PostgreSQL's write throughput hits a ceiling under extreme load.
 We'd use a combination of PostgreSQL for master data and Redis for real-time price feeds.

 IoT sensor platform: Millions of sensor readings need specialized time-series storage.
-We'd use TimescaleDB (PostgreSQL-based) for compatibility with Supabase for user data.
+We'd use TimescaleDB (PostgreSQL-based) for compatibility, with a managed PostgreSQL database for user data.

 Social media recommendation engine: Complex relationship queries perform better in Neo4j.
-We'd use Neo4j for recommendations and Supabase for user profiles and posts.
+We'd use Neo4j for recommendations and a managed PostgreSQL database for user profiles and posts.

 Document-heavy content platform: If your data model changes daily and relationships don't matter, MongoDB's flexibility wins.
-But we'd still use Supabase for user management and structured data.
+But we'd still use a relational PostgreSQL database for user management and structured data.

 The Real Cost of Database Decisions

-Performance cost: The wrong database can add 500ms+ to every request.
+Performance cost: The wrong database can add latency to every request.
 A MongoDB query that requires multiple lookups versus a single PostgreSQL join.

 Development cost: Learning new query languages, debugging unfamiliar systems, building custom tooling.

-Scaling cost: Vendor lock-in databases can 10x your costs overnight.
-Firebase projects that hit $10K/month bills for moderate traffic.
+Scaling cost: Vendor lock-in databases can balloon your costs overnight.
+Firebase projects that run up large monthly bills for moderate traffic.

 Maintenance cost: Managing multiple database systems, keeping them synchronized, handling backups and security.